alissa-huskey/python-class/docs/practices/testing/pytest-tests.md

 `````

 Parametrization is used to combine the multiple test that are *almost* exactly
-the same into one test case that takes arguments.
+the same into one test with several {term}`test cases <test case>` that are
+stored and run as a list of arguments to a single test function.

-### Part 5.1: parametrize
+### Part 5.1: Parametrize

 Remember our `can_drink()` function?
 Let's say we were very responsible and
-wrote tests to cover a whole bunch of cases.
+wrote a whole bunch of tests for it.

 ```{code-block} python
 :caption: test_my_project.py